Weiss Center for the Arts Room 227

 ARTH 301 Ital Renaissance Art 1450-1563

 A survey of painting, sculpture, and architecture in Italy from 1450 through 1580.
 The works of Botticelli, Leonardo, Raphael, Michelangelo, Bramente, and Titian, among others, will be addressed.
 Issues of style, patronage, and function will be considered within the political and cultural contexts of the 15th and the 16th centuries.
 Critical and theoretical writings of the period will also be discussed.
 Prerequisite: 101 and 102 or permission of the instructor.
-This course fulfills the DIV I.c. graduation requirement and WR graduation requirement.
+This course fulfills the DIV I.c. distribution requirement and WR graduation requirement.